 Fluffy, creamy, delicate – these eclairs are addictive, that’s how delicious they are.
 You’ll want to eat them all at once once you’ve tasted one.
-Whether for a special occasion or simply for dessert during the week, eclairs will enchant everyone at the dinner table.
-Here I’ll show you how to make this sweet buttercream-filled dessert yourself.
+Whether for a special occasion or simply for dessert during the week, eclairs are guaranteed to enchant everyone at the dinner table.
+Here I’ll show you how to make this choux pastry mini cakes with butter pudding filling yourself.
 A detailed eclair recipe with exact quantities and step-by-step instructions can be found here at the very bottom.

 What are eclairs?

 Eclairs are tube-shaped filled mini cakes made with choux pastry that originated in France.
 The filling is usually pudding or butter pudding cream with vanilla, chocolate or coffee flavor.
 Eclairs are covered with chocolate or sugar glaze.

 By the way, the word “eclair” translated from French means “lightning”.
 There are several explanations for this name.

 According to one conjecture, eclairs are eaten in a flash because they are so delicious, hence the name.
 According to another theory, the pastry was so named because it increases very quickly when baked in the oven.

 Light and airy choux pastry, delicate creamy butter vanilla pudding filling and chocolate glaze are combined in eclairs.
 The three components combine perfectly and provide a heavenly delicious taste experience.